davidski/tidyrisk-workshop/README.md

 ```

 Using RStudio is strongly encouraged.
 Please make sure you have a current
 version.
-RStudio 1.2 is current reliease as of April 2019.
+RStudio 1.2 is current release as of April 2019.
 You
 can download from https://www.rstudio.com/products/rstudio/download/#download.

 If you often work on a network drive, it is worth verifying you can load the